Symplectic Neural Flows for Modeling and Discovery: Numerical Experiments

 \subsection{Modelling Dissipation: Damped Harmonic Oscillator}

 Real-world dynamical systems often dissipate energy to their surroundings through mechanisms such as heat, friction, or radiative losses.
 These processes reduce the energy of the system until it reaches equilibrium.
 To accurately capture the dynamics of dissipative physical systems, it is critical to account for those effects within their equations of motion.
 To apply our approach to non-conservative systems, we adopt the formulation introduced in \cite{Galley_2013}, which allows to express their dynamics as conservative systems in a phase space having doubled dimension compared to the physical space.
 This formalism enables to accommodate dissipation while retaining key features of the Hamiltonian dynamics, such as symplecticity, and hence apply \texttt{SympFlow} in a meaningful way.
 For more details on this formalism, see \Cref{app:NCA}.
 In this formulation, the degrees of freedom are doubled, and a point in this augmented space is given by $z_{a,b}:=(q_a,q_b,\pi_a,\pi_b)\in\mathbb{R}^{4d}$, where $\pi_a$ and $\pi_b$ are the so-called non-conservative momenta.
 The Hamiltonian of the augmented system is given by the function \be A(q_a,q_b,\pi_a,\pi_b)= H(q_a,\pi_a) - H(q_b,\pi_b)- K(q_a,q_b,\pi_a,\pi_b)\;, \ee where $H:\R^{2d}\to\R$ is the Hamiltonian of the system, and $K:\R^{4d}\to\R$ is an interaction term modeling the action of the non-conservative forces.
-In our experiments, the function $K$ takes the form \cite{Tsang_2015, Galley_2014}

-giving rise to a damped harmonic oscillator.
+In our experiments, the function $K$ takes the form \cite{Tsang_2015, Galley_2014} $K(q_a,q_b,\pi_a,\pi_b) = -\lambda/2(\dot{q}_{a}+\dot{q}_{b})(q_{a}-q_{b})$, giving rise to a damped harmonic oscillator.
 Although a trajectory described by the original phase-space variables, $(q(t),p(t))$, does not follow a conservative dynamics, the trajectory described in the augmented space, is indeed conservative.
 Hence, in the augmented space, the map $(t,z_{a,b}(0))\mapsto z_{a,b}(t)$ is symplectic and the equations of motion can be recast in a symplectic form:

 with the corresponding equations of motion given by:

 where PL stands for physical limit and corresponds to the restriction to the linear subspace

 see \Cref{app:NCA}.